Carl Johnson (Grand Theft Auto): Tying up loose ends

 Shortly after his return to Los Santos, Carl is contacted by Toreno for one final job.
 Upon completion, the latter honors their agreement and has Sweet released from prison.
 Although delighted to have his brother back, Sweet is not impressed with Carl's business ventures and chastises him for forgetting about their gang, before talking him into helping to rebuild the Families' strength once again.

 During this time, Tenpenny is tried for several charges, but is acquitted in his trial, causing all gang-occupied districts of Los Santos to riot.
 In the midst of the chaos, Carl reclaims the Families' lost turf from their rivals, and tracks down Big Smoke to his crack palace penthouse, where he kills him for his betrayal.
 Tenpenny then arrives to claim his share of Smoke's money and kill Carl, but the latter survives and pursues Tenpenny, who is driving a fire truck, with Sweet's help.
 The brothers' pursuit eventually causes Tenpenny to crash the fire truck outside Carl's family home, whereupon he dies from his injuries.
 With Tenpenny dead, the riots come to an abrupt end and all loose ends in Carl's life are resolved.

-At the conclusion of the game, Carl and his allies are seen discussing what their future holds in the former's home, when Madd Dogg visits them to announce that he has won a gold record for his new album.
+At the conclusion of the game, Carl and his allies are seen discussing what their future holds in the former's home, when Madd Dogg visits them to announce that he has been awarded a gold record for his new album.
 As everyone celebrates, Carl leaves the house to check things out around the neighborhood.